-- The relevant defendants were all convicted, were not charged prosecutions fees directly despite false reporting to the contrary, and Silver & Wright LLP was paid for its services by the cities regardless of case outcome or the cities’ cost recovery.
+- The relevant defendants were all convicted, were not charged nuisance abatement cost recovery directly despite false reporting to the contrary, and Silver & Wright LLP was paid for its services by the cities regardless of case outcome or the cities’ cost recovery.
 Pursuant to State law at the time, the cities were then authorized to seek recovery of the public funds that the public was forced to incur due to those convicted defendants’ refusal to cooperate with the cities’ nuisance abatement efforts.

 - Two of the three claims in that case have been dismissed and the cities settled their claims due to their desire not to incur significant costs to litigate the case, not because the law was against them.
 Those cities denied any wrongdoing and Silver & Wright LLP refused to sign the settlements because the plaintiffs were wrong.
 These were the cities cases and policies, not ours, and as such was their decision it was how to resolve them, not ours.
 That case was about those cities seeking cost recovery in criminal nuisance abatement cases, which was later changed by the law.
 We were paid by the cities, not the defendants, regardless of the result of a case.
 Silver & Wright LLP does not do any criminal work for the County.

 - The settlements didn’t set aside their convictions and those plaintiffs never even claimed they were innocent, which they weren’t.

 I have worked closely with Silver & Wright for years and have found them to be extremely ethical and honest, and always professional, even despite being treated unfairly and portrayed inaccurately.